Kubernetes Gateway API Tutorial for Beginner's

 helm install ngf oci://ghcr.io/nginxinc/charts/nginx-gateway-fabric --create-namespace -n nginx-gateway

-Once the installation is completed, we must ensure all the controller components are running correctly.
+Once the installation is complete, make sure all the controller components are running correctly by using the following command.

 kubectl -n nginx-gateway get all